-How to cook Gua Bao at home?
-Learn this must eat Taiwanese Pork Belly Buns in just a couple of minutes!
-My first Gua Bao experience was in New York.
-The pork belly was instantly melted inside my mouth.
-So I was like, I have to learn how to make this!
-And the last time when I visited Taiwan, I intentionally stood in front of a Gua Bao store and watched them for almost 30 minutes.
-Because I really I wanted to share this recipe with you.
+How to make Gua Bao at home?
+Discover the deliciousness of Taiwanese Pork Belly Buns in just a matter of minutes!
+My first Gua Bao experience was in New York, where I was enchanted by the tender pork belly that melted in my mouth.
+I knew right then and there that I had to learn how to make it myself!
+During my last visit to Taiwan, I even spent nearly 30 minutes in front of a Gua Bao shop, mesmerized by their preparation.
+Now, I’m excited to share this incredible recipe with you!

 2 pounds of pork belly with skin